 I worked as a medical assistant at Jacksonville Pediatrics before medical school and found the doctors to be a great bunch of caring physicians and I knew then I wanted to be a part of this practice.
 I’m so glad I’m here.

 I love being a part of Jacksonville Pediatrics.
 My goal is to really listen to parents and patients and take the time necessary to understand them and communicate well.
-Twenty-four years of practice has made me more intuitive, patient, compassionate, and a better doctor.
+More than two decades of practice has made me more intuitive, patient, compassionate, and a better doctor.